-If the eyes are the window to the soul, is your car a window to your personality?
+(first posted 2/19/2011) If the eyes are the window to the soul, is your car a window to your personality?
 It’s awfully easy to stereotype cars and their drivers, and of course, it’s inevitably flawed.
 As the Lamborghini-driving grandma proved so well, not every driver of that breed is actually a wanker or poseur.
 But then, a 1974 Espada is not Gallardo.
-And I happen to now one Camry driver who’s a royal jerk.
+And I happen to know one Camry driver who’s a royal jerk.
 But what about a completely home-built car, like this jalopy?
 Wouldn’t it have to be a near-perfect representation of the builder’s personality?
-How would you describe him?
+How would you describe the owner of this one?

 It’s also asymmetrical: the rear fender on one side is totally different than the other; one looks like it came off…maybe the original truck, but not the Chevy bed-donor; the other side looks like something I would cobble up with parts from the hardware store if I needed to build a fender.

 And the whole rig is obviously sitting on a relatively modern frame, with that front suspension and rack and pinion steering.
 I’m not familiar with Chevy S-10 underpinnings, but I’m guessing that’s what this might well be, right down to the motor.